Fantasy Baseball: How to stream hitters

 General thoughts

 Bullpens are becoming an increasingly important aspect of today's game.
-A lot depends on game flow since the better relievers will work in close games, but the overall quality of the bullpen can influence decisions.
+A lot depends on game flow, since the better relievers will work in close games, but the overall quality of the bullpen can influence decisions.
 Using a hitter against a lesser pitcher on a club with a strong relief corps is a risk.
 If the pitcher escapes for a few innings, he passes the baton to better pitchers.
-You best hope for early production lest face the chance of an overall non-productive effort.
+You'd best hope for early production given the chance of an overall non-productive effort.
 That said, if the offense gets to the lesser pitcher, the ensuing parade could feature weak arms, forced to take one for the team.

 Because it's so important, let's reiterate the first point.
-Everything discussed above is apropos to the decision-making process.
+Everything discussed here can be useful in the decision-making process.
 However, sometimes it's best not to overthink.
 There's nothing better than a better hitter facing a lesser pitcher.